 My kids love to eat oats.
 Plain Jane oats straight out of a bowl scooped with a spoon.
 This is one of their favorite afternoon snack requests.
 This is what happens though, it gets super messy and the tiny little grains end up all over the floor, table chairs and some home trail throughout the whole house.
 So I have my boys transform them into these bowl-licking-good hemp, flax and chia seed oatmeal bowls for breakfast and snacks.

 This hearty whole grain oatmeal is nourishing, and unbelievable good!

 We usually top our oatmeal with fresh fruit such as strawberries and blueberries (my boys like it pretty plain and simple most of the time).
 In addition to fruit, I like to add nuts or seeds and almond butter on mine with a dab of non-fat Greek yogurt swirled into the mix.
-You can extend that farther like this oatmeal recipe by adding bananas and pecans, cinnamon, raisins and/or seeds and your favorite seasonal fresh fruit.
+You can extend that farther like this creamy instant oatmeal recipe, or peanut butter oatmeal by adding bananas and pecans, cinnamon, raisins and/or seeds, or peanut butter and your favorite seasonal fresh fruit.

 What’s inside these chia seed oatmeal bowls?

 Steel cut oats or quick cook oats seem to make this creamier.
 Here’s what ingredients are inside:

 Quick cook oats, flax meal, hemp seeds (or hemp hearts), chia seeds, maple syrup, water (for cooking), almond milk and a dash of salt.
 Believe me you will want to add a dash of salt.
 It brings out all the flavor and makes a big difference!